Student loans and grants

 |Where you stay during term-time||Maximum Loan Amount|

-The maintenance loan and grant are paid in three instalments at the start of each term.
+The maintenance loan is paid in three instalments at the start of each term.
 At the start of each academic year unless students have applied for the full tuition fee loan, students must pay 50% of the tuition fees before they can be enrolled.
-Once students are enrolled their enrolment will automatically be sent to the Student Loan Company who will pay any loan and grant instalment due.
+Once students are enrolled their enrolment will automatically be sent to the Student Loan Company who will pay any maintenance loan instalment due.

 Repayment for tuition fee and maintenance loans begins from the April after your graduation when your income is above: